saildot4k/MSS54-XDFs/README.md

 The link below to m3forum is vital to the usage of these tunerpro files: http://www.m3forum.net/m3forum/forumdisplay.php?f=109

+PLEASE READ the DIY DME Modification.pdf which explains finding your version and which cables and modifications are necessary.

 To Download: Github only supports downloading the whole repository @ https://github.com/saildot4k/MSS54-XDFs/archive/master.zip

-Also please read the DIY DME Modification.pdf which explains finding your version and which cables and modifications are necessary.

 General disclaimer: